How to Stimulate the Vagus Nerve for Mind-Body Health

 Making music is one of the best brain-boosting activities.

-It’s one of the few things we can do that activates every known part of the brain
+It’s one of the few activities that activates every known part of the brain

 Stimulating the vagus nerve may be one of the ways music delivers these benefits.